nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 5. PatientInstance then executes the PatientFind Command object to begin the process of finding and displaying relevant Patient objects.
 6. `PatientFind.execute()` will call the function `PatientList.findPatient()`
 7. `PatientList.findPatient()` will iterate through the objects in ArrayList<Patient> PatientList.
-8. `PatientList.findPatient()` will compare the the patient details of every Patient Object in the current list of Patient Objects with the keywork inputted by the user and discover any matches.
+8. `PatientList.findPatient()` will compare the patient details of every Patient Object in the current list of Patient Objects with the keyword inputted by the user and discover any matches.
 9. The relevant Patient Objects are then displayed.
 10. Control is then returned to PatientInstance.